Credit Card Payment Processing Time Explained

 When Will My Credit Card Payment Reflect on My Credit Score?

 Your credit score doesn't update instantly.
-The timeline between paying your credit card bills and seeing it reflected in your score involves several steps.
+The timeline between paying your credit card bill and seeing it reflected in your score involves several steps.

-Credit card companies typically report account information to credit bureaus once per billing cycle, roughly every 28-31 days.
+Credit card companies typically report account information to credit bureaus once per billing cycle, usually on or near your statement closing date.
+According to Equifax, issuers report monthly and spread statement dates throughout the month.
 Your credit report reflects your last statement balance, not your current real-time balance.
 The timeline works like this:

 Tips to Speed Up Credit Card Payment Processing